uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 Nodes will store copies of posts because they receive them in the inbox.

-Likes, Comments, Public Posts, Friends Only posts, Private posts are all sent to the inbox of the author.
+Likes and comments on posts are all sent to the inbox of the author.

+Public posts are sent to the inboxes of all followers of the author.

+Friends-only posts are sent to the inboxes of all friends of the author.

+Posts, likes, comments, posts, are all sent to the inboxes of the authors that should be able to see them.

 ## Project Parts